georgeajwalsh/Guardianscrape/README.md

 `df_vote = df_vote.sort_values('Percentage', ascending=False)`

+9.Matches the years of this data with our Guardian dataset

+`df_2021= df[df['year'] <= 2021]`

 # Visualisation of party votes against party mentions [OUTPUT 6]

+1. Imports defaultdict which behavws like a normal dictionary but gives a default value(in this case, int, which is 0

+`from collections import defaultdict`

+2. Creates a dictionary called patters where keys are party names, values are compiled regular expressions, our strings aren't case sensitive and we don't match parts of words

+`patterns = {
+    'Conservative': re.compile(r'\bConservative(s)?\b|\bTory\b|\bTories\b', re.IGNORECASE),
+    'Labour': re.compile(r'\bLabour\b', re.IGNORECASE),
+    'Liberal Democrat': re.compile(r'\bLiberal Democrat(s)?\b|\bLib Dem(s)?\b', re.IGNORECASE),
+    'Scottish National Party': re.compile(r'\bScottish National Party\b|\bSNP\b', re.IGNORECASE)
+}`

-1.Creates a new figure with dimensions 14x7 inches
+3. Starts a new pl;ot with a specified size (14x7)

 `plt.figure(figsize=(14, 7))`

-2.This creates a bar chart where the x-axis is df_vote['Party'] and the y-axis is df_vote['Percentage'] and then setting specific hex codes for the each party
+4. Plots a bar chart using party names and their vote percentages from our dataframe and assigning custom colours for each bar

 `bars_vote = plt.bar(df_vote['Party'], df_vote['Percentage'], color=[
-    '#0087DC', '#E4003B', '#FAA61A', '#3F8428','#6D3177','#999999'
+    '#0087DC', '#E4003B', '#FAA61A', '#3F8428', '#6D3177', '#999999'
 ])`

-3.Loops through each bar in the chart and gets the height of each bar
+5. Adds the percentage value as a label above each bar

 `for bar in bars_vote:
-    height = bar.get_height()`
+    height = bar.get_height()

-4.This adds text labels above each bar simular to done previously

-` plt.text(bar.get_x() + bar.get_width()/2., height,
+    plt.text(bar.get_x() + bar.get_width()/2., height,
              f'{height:.1f}%',
              ha='center', va='bottom')`

-5.This sets the format of the graph with a title with 20 pixel padding below it, a y-label,sets y-axis limits from 0 to 5%  above the max percentage value ,adds faint horizontal grid lines and adjusts subplot params to prevent overlapping then displays the figure.
+6.Sets chart title, y-axis label, y-axis limit, adds grid, uses tight_layout() to adjust spacing then show() to display the chart

-`plt.title('UK General Elections Total Vote Share by Party', pad=20) plt.ylabel('Percentage of Votes (%)')
+`plt.title('UK General Elections Total Vote Share by Party (2015, 2017 & 2019)', pad=20)
+plt.ylabel('Percentage of Votes (%)')
 plt.ylim(0, df_vote['Percentage'].max() + 5)
 plt.grid(axis='y', alpha=0.3)
 plt.tight_layout()
 plt.show()`

-6.Creates a dictionary to count mentions which defaults to 0 for new keys
+7. Initialises a dictionary to count mentions, with default value of 0

 `mention_counts = defaultdict(int)`

-7.This loops through every headline in the dataframe and creates a set to track party mentions in current headline
+8. Loops through each headline in our dataframe, using the regex patters to search for mentions, then adding to found_parties if match found and then after checking increments the count for each one found in the current headline to prevent double counting.

-`for headline in df['headline']:
+`for headline in df_2021['headline']:
-    found_parties = set()`
+    found_parties = set()

-8.Checks if any party's regex pattern matches the headline and adds matching parties to the set

-` for party, pattern in patterns.items():
+    for party, pattern in patterns.items():
         if pattern.search(headline):
-            found_parties.add(party)`

-9.Increments mention count for each mentioned party
+            found_parties.add(party)

-`for party in found_parties:
+    for party in found_parties:
         mention_counts[party] += 1`

-10.This converts the dictionary to a dataframe with party names as index
+9. Then converts mention_counts into a DataFrame

 `count_df = pd.DataFrame.from_dict(mention_counts, orient='index', columns=['Count'])`

-11.This calculates the total mentions across all parties and then adds a percentage column as a proportion of total mentions
+10. Calculates the total mentions, adds a new column for percentage share of mentions and then sorts in descending order

 `total_mentions = count_df['Count'].sum()
-count_df['Percentage'] = (count_df['Count'] / total_mentions) * 100`
+count_df['Percentage'] = (count_df['Count'] / total_mentions) * 100

-12.Sorts by percentage in descending order

-`count_df = count_df.sort_values('Percentage', ascending=False)`
+count_df = count_df.sort_values('Percentage', ascending=False)`

-13.Creates new figure the same size as previous chart

-`plt.figure(figsize=(14, 7))`

-14. Defines colour mapping to the same as previous chart
+11. Sets up a colour dictionary to consistently colour code parties in plots

 `colors = {
     'Conservative': '#0087DC',
     'Labour': '#E4003B',
     'Liberal Democrat': '#FAA61A',
-    'Scotish National Party': '#3F8428'
+    'Scottish National Party': '#3F8428',
+    'Green': '#6D3177',
+    'Reform UK': '#999999'
 }`

-15.This creates a bar  chart using party names as x-values and percentage values as heights using the colour mapping from the dictionary
+12. Plots a bar chart and uses our colors dictionary for bar colours

+`plt.figure(figsize=(14, 7))
-`bars_mentions = plt.bar(count_df.index, count_df['Percentage'],
+bars_mentions = plt.bar(count_df.index, count_df['Percentage'],
-                       color=[colors[p] for p in count_df.index])`
+                        color=[colors.get(party, '#CCCCCC') for party in count_df.index])`

-16.Adds percentage labels above bars (same format as previous)
+13. Adds percentage labels above each bar

 `for bar in bars_mentions:
     height = bar.get_height()